INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/Consolidated_proposal.md

 #### Advantages on the use of `gmd:function` element

 With this approach, the proposal would use all the available elements under `<gmd:CI_OnlineResource>`.
 The `function` element uses the predefined ISO 19139 codelist, that offers two useful values (described [here](#use-of-the-gmdfunction-element-to-distinguish-the-inspire-operations)).
-In this manner, the proposal would keep the `gmd:description` free for future uses.
+In this manner, the proposal would keep the `gmd:description` free for current (or future) uses.
+In the current Metadata TG (v2.0) the TG Requirement 5.2 `metadata/2.0/req/sds-invocable/access-point` requires the `gmd:description` element to point to the value `accessPoint` of the code list `OnLineDescriptionCode`.

 ### Conclusions